 CEA will need to process each application and shall revert as soon as practicable.
 The status of the application can be viewed in the E-services.

-E) Links to Information on Real Estate Agency (REA) Course and Examination
+D) Links to Information on Real Estate Salesperson (RES) Course and Examination

-The Real Estate Agency (REA) examination is for persons who intend to assume the role of the Practising Director/Partner or Key Executive Officer (KEO) of an estate agent.
-Candidates will need to attend and complete the REA Course conducted by a CEA Approved Course Provider before applying for the REA examination.
-You may click on the links below to learn about the REA course and examination.
+Candidates will need to attend and complete the RES Course conducted by a CEA Approved Course Provider before applying for the RES examination.
+You may click on the links below to learn about the RES course and examination.